ballerina-platform/ballerina-dev-website/lang-ref/part2.md

 Ballerina aims to be as pragmatic as possible by taking cues from existing patterns used in programming.
 It models cloud-era applications that make heavy use of network interaction, network data, and concurrency.
 In addition, Ballerina focuses on providing integration that acts like glue for orchestrating other programs and ensures reliability and maintainability while also assuring moderate cognitive load on programmers.

 Ballerina’s genesis is based on the evolving trends in programming on the cloud.
-In the pre-cloud era, programming was more about reading/writing files, invoking system calls and library functions.
+In the pre-cloud era, programming was more about reading/writing files, invoking system calls, and library functions.
 It also did not have much to do in terms of concurrency, as most programs were standalone desktop applications.
 However, now in the cloud era, files are replaced by network services and system calls/libraries are replaced by web APIs.
 Additionally, concurrency is pervasive with expectations to scale and elasticity.
 Ballerina’s feature set takes into account these evolutionary trends such that these are incorporated in the core of the language.

 Individually these features may not stand out.
 However, it is the combination of them in specific programming scenarios that makes them distinctive.